Annual Estimate of Optional Retirement Program (ORP) State Contributions

 Junior/community colleges must certify estimates of state matching contribution funds for employees participating in the Optional Retirement Program (ORP).

-Junior/community colleges are annually required to certify estimates of state matching contribution funds for employees participating in the ORP.
+Every year junior/community colleges must certify estimates of state matching contribution funds for employees participating in the ORP.

 The amount of funds your college receives monthly is dependent on providing a list each month to the Comptroller’s office that includes employees participating in ORP, each employee’s salary and the contribution amount per employee.
 The contribution amount for all participating employees should total the requested sum.